moj-analytical-services/etl_manager/README.md

 ```

 ## Using the extract_metadata module
-extract_metadata contains functions for connecting to an Oracle database and creating a folder full of metadata.
+extract_metadata contains functions for connecting to a database and creating a folder full of metadata.
 The aim is to create everything needed by etl_manager's read_database_folder function.

-Currently this is designed explicitly for Delius but it should work as a starting point for connecting to other Oracle databases too.
+Currently this is designed explicitly for Delius, which is an Oracle database.
+However, this should hopefully work as a starting point for more generalised metadata extraction.

 ### What's included
-There are 4 main functions you can run directly:
+There are 3 main functions you can run directly:
-- **create_database_connection**: creates a connection you can pass to the other functions
 - **get_table_names**: extracts a full list of table names from a specific schema
 - **create_json_for_database**: creates a small database.json file in the format needed by read_database_folder
 - **create_json_for_tables**: creates a json file showing columns and other metadata for each table name in a list